invrs/task-env/README.md

 }
 ```

-Why call `tasks.say` instead of `say` directly?
-Calling through `tasks` binds the CLI arguments and helper functions, as if it were called via CLI.
+Calling through `tasks` binds the CLI arguments and helper functions, as if the task were called via CLI.

 ## Execute commands